4xle/geojson-vt/README.md

 	indexMaxPoints: 100000 // max number of points per tile in the index, useStream:true,     // emit tiles to a stream as they are generated.
 Must be explicitly set, default false. streamObject:true // stream runs in object mode by default if used.
 Set to false to get string/buffer mode.
+    clearStreamIfMoreThanXCached: 1000 //clear the stream if more than X tiles are cached.
+Turn it down on systems which are very tightly memory constrained.
 });
 ```